-- Software obfuscation can make it more difficult for pirates to defeat standard tamperproofing mechanisms, or to engage in other forms of reverse engineering. - Software watermarking can embed "ownership marks" in software, making it difficult for anyone to be sure that they have "removed all the marks". - Software steganography is immature: - More R&D is required before robust obfuscating and watermarking tools will be easy to use.
+- Software obfuscation makes it more difficult for pirates to defeat standard tamperproofing mechanisms, or to engage in other forms of reverse engineering. - Software watermarking embeds "ownership marks" in software, making it more difficult for anyone to be confident that - they have "removed all the marks", or - can avoid all watermark detectors, or - can subvert all watermark detectors they can't avoid. - Software steganography is immature: - More R&D is required before robust obfuscating and watermarking tools will be easy to use and offer a significant security advantage. - Dalvik and Java bytecodes are routinely obfuscated; but this is mostly lex-level obfuscation, so is analogous to routinely suppressing the symbol table when releasing machine-coded software. - There are no axiomatic systems with real-world validity which support proofs of security.
+(I'm currently working on this...)